Total Multifamily Units Designed & Built*

 “The Meridian Group is proud to have partnered with KETTLER on the residential development and accompanying retail in the highly complex Phase 1 of The Boro.
 We value KETTLER’s residential experience, track record and reputation as a top residential developer in the region.”

 CASSI POOLE EATON, Senior Vice President, The Meridian Group

-An award-winning developer of diverse multifamily product types, KETTLER's Development team creates unique spaces inspiring long-lasting memories.
-We understand that the concept of home is a fundamentally unique and personal experience for our consumers.
-KETTLER’s multifamily development has experience with complex projects including infill, adaptive re-use, assemblage and mixed-use, resulting in the development and/or acquisition/renovation of some of the most prestigious Class A, market-rate and tax credit communities in the area.
+Named 2020 Largest Developer of the Year by the Washington Business Journal, KETTLER creates unique spaces that inspire long-lasting memories.
+We understand that the concept of home is a fundamentally unique and personal experience for our customers.
+KETTLER has experience with complex projects including infill, adaptive re-use, assemblage, and mixed-use, resulting in the development and/or acquisition/renovation of some of the most prestigious Class A, market-rate, and tax credit communities in the area.
 KETTLER provides complete project lifecycle management, from inception through stabilization and beyond.
-Designing unique living environments that speak to those engaging personalization needs are a key focus.
+Designing unique living environments that speak to those engaging personalization needs is a key focus.
 We don't just create a home.
 We inspire it.

 High-rise building, also called high-rise, multistory concrete construction building tall enough to require the use of a system of mechanical vertical transportation such as elevators.